Hello, I'm Nicole Thomson.

 Present Momentum is the name of my counselling practice (because “Nicole Thomson” is a pretty generic name, right?).

-Specifically, using mindfulness – which has so many benefits (improving concentration / self-control) and cognitive behavioural therapy – the gold standard treatment for depression and anxiety.
+Specifically, I utilize techniques from a number of evidence- based therapies; such as mindfulness – which has so many benefits (such as improving concentration / self-control) and Cognitive Behavioural Therapy, the gold standard treatment for depression and anxiety.

 So: my years of being psychology nerd + your years of being you = a custom plan to meet your goals.